 The word Equipe is French for ‘team’ and each student’s form will be a part of one of the four Equipes: Brunel, Da Vinci, Goethe, or Pascal.
 The Equipes give the students a sense of identity within the College and allow their endeavours to be rewarded with points towards The Vine Cup, our overall Equipe championship.
 The Vine Cup is named after the founder of the Equipes, Mr E Vine, and is awarded to the Equipe with the most points at the end of each academic year.
 As such, it represents the hard work and dedication of all students throughout the entire year and is the ultimate prize across the College.
 Every other Equipe competition contributes points to the overall standings in the Vine Cup.
 These were initially only sports based competitions, but have been complemented by many other types, including commendations, a quiz, and artistic competitions such as performing arts, songwriting, photography, and design.

 The old trophy was replaced with a larger one in 2015 to reflect the increasing importance of the Equipes at Hockerill.
+Each each is led by a Head of Equipe from the teaching staff and has 2 Equipe Prefects, unfortunately due to lockdown the prefects for 2020/21 have yet to be selected but we look forward to them being appointed shortly.

 Leonardo da Vinci was born on 15th April 1452 in Florence.
 He is considered one of the great minds of the Italian Renaissance.
 He was hugely influential as an artist and sculptor but also immensely gifted as an engineer, scientist, inventor, and anatomist.